 The term ‘adequate evidence’ is not defined in the Recall Notice.
 What is considered ‘adequate evidence’ will depend on the circumstances, which may vary from case to case.

 Accordingly, the ACCC does not intend to provide an exhaustive list of what would be ‘adequate evidence.’
-However, the table below lists types of evidence that would be likely considered adequate under each of the four situations:
+The table below lists types of evidence that would be likely considered adequate under each of the four situations.